Spec Pipeline

 How it works

-1. On first run, a CTO agent reads your product overview and identifies all logical scopes
+1. On first run, the CTO reads your product overview and identifies all logical scopes

 3. Run /spec again to continue with the next scope — progress is tracked automatically